NASAARSET/ARSET_Reservoirs_2026/README.md

 # NASA Earth Observations for Reservoir and Water Utility Management
-This repository contains JavaScript code and Presentations (PDF) for the ARSET training "NASA Earth Observations for Reservoir and Water Utility Management" as presented in July-August of 2026.
+This repository contains JavaScript code and presentations (PDF) for the ARSET training "NASA Earth Observations for Reservoir and Water Utility Management" as presented in July-August of 2026.

 You can find six JavaScript files within the ```code``` directory.